bberkay/chess/README.md

 <p>Chess Platform is a project that I developed as a system design work.
 This project is
 not designed by using chess programming techniques(0x88, bitboards, etc.).
 But all the rules of chess are implemented in this project.
 The project consists of three parts:
 Chess Platform, Platform, and Chess.
-Chess Platform provides connection of Platform and Chess.
-Platform provides some components like notation table, score section, game creator, and log console.
-Chess provides the engine and board and can be used without Platform.
-Also, ChessBoard and ChessEngine can be used as standalone.</p>
+More detailed information about these parts can be found in the <a href = "https://github.com/bberkay/chess-platform/tree/main#architecture">Architecture</a> section.
+The project is written in TypeScript and uses Node.js for the backend.
+The project is tested with <a href = "https://vitest.dev/">Vitest</a>.
 <h3>Features</h3>
 <ul>
     <li>by <a href = "https://github.com/bberkay/chess-platform/tree/main/src">ChessPlatform</a>